jackpal/aocllmtest/testgen_prompt.md

 A quota is a special kind of error message.
 It means that the generate_program process failed for this particular model_family, but might succeed if it was tried again after a period of time elapsed.

-run_program(program: str, timeout: int) -> tuple[str, str|int]
+run_program(puzzle_year: int, puzzle_day: int, puzzle_part: int, program: str, timeout: int) -> tuple[str, str|int]

 This function tests the program in a safe environment.
 The timeout is the time in seconds that the program is allowed to run before timing out.
-It returns a tuple where the first item is an enumerated string ‘error’ or ‘success’.
+It returns a tuple where the first item is an enumerated string ‘error’ ‘timeout’, or ‘answer’.
 The second item depends on the first item:

 (‘error’, <error message>)
 (‘timeout’, <int timeout value>)
-(‘success’, <output of program>)
+(‘answer’, <answer>)

+The answer may be correct, or it may be incorrect.
+You have to call check_answer (below) to check if it is correct.

 check_answer(puzzle_year: int, puzzle_day: int, puzzle_part: int, answer:  str) -> bool